espocrm/documentation/user-guide/emails.md

 *Fetch Since* allows you to choose the date emails should be archived from.
 Set it to some date prior today if you need to archive old emails.

-There is an ability to specify *Folder* in Persnoal Email Account.
+There is an ability to specify *Folder* in Personal Email Account.
 Incoming emails will be put in that folder.

 ## SMTP accounts

-Users can setup SMTP settings in Preferences as well as in thier Personal Email Accounts.
+Users can setup SMTP settings in Preferences as well as in their Personal Email Accounts.
 Administrator also can allow to use system SMTP (make it Shared).

 Users can have multiple SMTP accounts (since version 4.2.0).
 But email addresses user can use to send emails from are defined by email addresses of *User* record.